 The children’s room has a movie constantly playing, comfy chairs to rest in and some pint-sized tables with crafts to keep little ones occupied.
 Wait times can be unpredictable since you aren’t reserving a particular time so much as a place in line (much like the rest of Disney Dining, your reservation time is when you show up and you will be given the next available table after any others ahead of you).

-We probably waiting about 15 minutes before our party was called up.
+We probably waited about 15 minutes before our party was called up.
 We had some very large parties ahead of us and they will seat each group as a table of appropriate size opens up.
 I was tickled by the hostess who announced each party formally like we were guests at a ball.
 Once you approach the podium a cheerful Cast Member will show you into the ballroom to your table.

 The room is massive and is full of people, food, and decorations.
 That being said it was actually very easy to navigate and we never had any traffic problems.
 You’ll be guided to your table and in short time your server will greet you.
 Your server can help orient you to what’s in the room, take care of any special requests, and is responsible for your drinks.
 If you’re of age and would like to imbibe the complimentary cocktail make sure to let your server know.